-Furthermore, there are fair reasons for wanting to maximize privacy.
+Furthermore, there are fair reasons to maximize privacy.
 Businesses would do themselves no good by exposing their transaction histories for competitors to see.
 Additionally, not all illegal items necessarily ought to be illegal.
-Governments will inevitably pass unjust laws, and using Monero or ZCash to circumvent them transforms these currencies into tools of civil disobedience.
+Governments will inevitably pass unjust laws, and Monero or ZCash can become tools of civil disobedience in these contexts.
 Even discounting the instrumental value of privacy, these currencies enable a more free exercise of the individual right to privacy.
 For instance, data from online purchases are often mined and used in advertisements.
 There may be significant pent-up demand for the sovereignty over one’s data that privacy-focused cryptocurrencies could offer.
 In one 2015 survey from the University of Pennsylvania’s Annenberg School for Communication of 1506 American adult internet users, 55% of respondents disagreed that “[i]t’s okay if a store where I shop uses information it has about me to create a picture of me that improves the services they provide for me .”
 Unless one is prepared to argue that consumers should be allowed to be forced to hand over their shopping data, preserving control over personal data is an end in itself.

 In sum, the case for prohibiting cryptocurrencies that seem especially suited for criminal use relies on three questionable assumptions:

 - Currencies that society would be better off without can be reliably distinguished from those that have legitimate applications, so no socially beneficial cryptocurrency is outlawed.